WinWSPR, a brand-new WSPR Analysis software for Windows

 6. Azimuthal maps for the Main and Compare stations

-This tab show you two azimuthal maps with the centre of the map the QRA locator of the Main and Compare stations.
+This tab show you two azimuthal maps with the center of the map the QRA locator of the Main and Compare stations.
 The big advantage of an azimuthal map over any other rectangular map presentation is that the direction of the spots as seen from your QRA locator are exactly shown on the map.

 Both maps start with a radius of 20000 km, equaling the distance of half the globe.
 I.e. on the circle's outer border you are on the opposite side of the earth.
-With the three zoom shortcuts 0%, 50% and 100% you can make quick zoom selections, with the mousewheel over the map you can zoom in and out by turning the mousewheel.
+With the three zoom shortcuts 0%, 50% and 100% you can make quick zoom selections, with the mouse wheel over the map you can zoom in and out by turning the mouse wheel.

 The size of the spots and whether they are filled or not is determined by the settings you can set on the second tab showing the spots on the rectangular map.